SCHEDULING AN APPOINTMENT AND WHAT TO EXPECT FOR A TYPICAL CONSULTATION AND TREATMENT VISIT WITH THE FLOATER DOCTOR

-Do I Need Someone to Drive Me?
-Can I Fly Soon Afterwards?
+Recovery time: Do I Need Someone to Drive Me?
+Can I Fly/Exercise/Etc. Soon Afterwards?

 We do not use any sedation with treatment and there is no patching of the eye after treatment.
 The eye rapidly recovers from the bright light used during treatment.
 About 10-15 minutes after treatment the main challenge is the dilated pupil(s).
 If you have been relatively comfortable after a dilated eye examination (with a good pair of sunglasses, most likely), then you may feel quite comfortable driving yourself.